vinaykns/inventory-schemas/README.md

 ## How to run ##
+1. Please check your email for the host record generator data.
+1. From a massive host record generator data file extract all the system_profiles by running `cd $(pwd)/inventory-schemas/samples && python3 extract_sys_profile.py $path_to_massive_file`
-As a first step initialize venv by running `bash tools/init.sh` after entering into the `inventory-schemas` Then do `bash tools/run.sh` to see the performance comparision with and without caching the schema instance.
+2. Initialize venv by running `bash tools/init.sh` after entering into the `inventory-schemas` directory.
+3. Then do `bash tools/run.sh` to see the performance comparision results with using regex patterns, jsonschema and marshmallow libraries.